 Like our other organs, bones are living tissues going through their own “circle of life.”
 Different types of bone cells are each responsible for forming, maintaining, and reabsorbing bone tissue.
 When we are young and still growing, bone cells create bone tissue faster than the tissues die and are reabsorbed.
-Osteoporosis is a disease in which the bone cells can’t make new bone as fast as the old bone degenerates.
+Osteoporosis and Osteopenia are diseases in which the bone cells can’t make new bone as fast as the old bone degenerates.

 For those with osteoporosis, bones are brittle and fragile.
 It can be so severe that a minor impact, or even a cough, can cause a fracture.
 Osteopenia is less severe than osteoporosis, but may lead to full-on osteoporosis if ignored.